kindaro/description-lists/README.md

   Differences:

-  - The other plugin takes a much simpler approach to the problem.
-The code is way shorter and easier to handle than of our plugin.
-  - The other plugin does not seem to be able to handle inline markup at the moment.
-  - The other plugin does not seem to be able to handle multiple terms or details within one description at the moment.
+  - The other plugin does not seem to be able to handle multiple terms within one description at the moment.
+  - This plugin does not support live preview, the other plugin does.

   [plugin]: https://github.com/shammond42/definition-list